NTU-Advanced-Compiler/ntu-2025fall-advanced-compiler-hw2/README.md

 ## Overview

-In this homework, you will implement the local DCE(Dead Code Elimination) algorithm for the Bril intermediate representation (IR).
+In this assignment, you will implement a local Dead Code Elimination (DCE) pass for the Bril intermediate representation (IR).
+The objective is to remove redundant instructions within basic blocks and then integrate DCE with Local Value Numbering (LVN) to further reduce dynamic instruction count.
+You will assess the impact of these transformations using the brili interpreter, comparing dynamic instruction counts before and after the passes are applied.

 ## Prerequisites